aerosense-ai/data-gateway/docs/source/deployment.rst

 Register the deployment
 =======================

-A "deployment" is the act of commissioning the AeroSense system on a group of turbines (typically the turbines in a particular wind farm).
+A "deployment" is the act of commissioning the Aerosense system on a group of turbines (typically the turbines in a particular wind farm).

 For experimental and test purposes, there will typically be only one turbine (and therefore one gateway) per deployment.